Why is there a need?

 Our early childhood centres focus on providing the first steps toward a quality education, which have proven long-lasting benefits for the students.
 Through play, children develop a love of learning, understand concepts better, learn strategies and gain social and communication skills.
 Children who attend our early childhood centres tend to learn to read and write more quickly, have longer attention spans and can problem-solve far better than children who have not attended.
 These are life skills that will benefit them throughout their lives, and that they can pass on to their own children.

 Our primary school projects extend the play-based learning concepts into early-years school education.
-We train teachers in child-friendly teaching methods, and equip them with the skills to create their own resources and supplement the existing curriculum with stimulating activities.
+We train teachers in Nepal in child-friendly teaching methods, and equip them with the skills to create their own resources and supplement the existing curriculum with stimulating activities.
 Our teachers learn to improve classroom management, and how to foster a love of learning in children.

 But for these teachers to effectively transfer their newly developed skills from our training programme to the classroom, a quality learning environment is critical.
 Teacher training and a supportive environment work hand-in-hand; both are needed for learning to thrive.